 Units at SCQF Levels 5 and 7 may be included in a National Certificate at SCQF Level 6, though at least 36 SCQF credit points must be at the level of the qualification – SCQF Level 6 – or higher.

-All National Certificates are developed according to SQA’s Design Principles for the qualification, as well as the SCQF level descriptors, in order to ensure the consistency of standards, validity and reliability across subjects.
+All National Certificates are developed according to SQA’s Design Principles for the qualification, as well as the SCQF level descriptors, to ensure the consistency of standards, validity, and reliability across subjects.

 National Certificates at SCQF Level 6 are currently available in 53 subjects.
 These are: